-If you are like me, you are wracking your brain for a holiday-themed STEAM activity for your class.
-There are several possibilities for non-religious themes.
-I have looked through many of the ideas: cutting out snowflakes, decorating trees, making paper strip stars, etc., but the one I like the best is constructing a gingerbread house out of graham crackers.
+I have looked through many holiday-themed ideas: cutting out snowflakes, decorating trees, making paper strip stars, etc., but the one I like the best is constructing a gingerbread house out of graham crackers.
 Gingerbread houses are part of many holiday traditions and associated with winter, so it is a reasonably safe choice for most classes.

 While planning how to implement the Gingerbread STEAM project, I was pleasantly surprised to discover the following: